-How about making and freezing soups in mason jars to re-heat as needed for healthy and homemade meals this winter?!
-There’s nothing more comforting then a warm bowl of soup and this is a great way to prep individual meals.
+How about making and freezing soups in mason jars to reheat as needed for healthy and homemade meals this winter?!
+There’s nothing more comforting than a warm bowl of soup and I’ll show you how to freeze soup in mason jars as a great way to prep individual meals.

 - Let soup cool down before transferring to glass.
 This will avoid shocking jars and breakage.